Skip to main content

 Configure detection logic

-Add at least one Detection logic rule (File, Folder, MSI Product Code, or Registry).
-Optionally add Executables for open app detection.
-For more, see Detection logic in the overview.
+Add at least one rule under Detection logic rules.
+See Detection logic in the overview.

 9